GauravKaushik1/backendNodeJs/Readme.md

 some enginnering to learn : network lag, how to optimize the data structure, os concepts

-make controllers for the learing logic building to make apps and how to register
+make controllers for the learing logic building to make apps and how to register make a register function
+//steps of registering a user
+1 get user details- which details and when which of them can be taken laterOn from frontend 2 validation -- just in case frontend missed it
+    *if username and email values are empty
+    *email format is correct or not (some companies even detect disposable emails) 3 check if user already exists
+    * via email
+    * via username
+    * also provide the messages relevant
+4 required files are provided or not if
+    * check for avtar as it is set to compulsory *coverimage
+    *upload them to cloudnary if it exists
+5 create user object as mongodb has object so
+    *create entry in db
+    *as it is response via preview so how
+    *remove password and refresh token field from the response *check if awaited response of user creation if created sucessfull only then output the response else give him the response.
+6 return the results along with http status codes

+Use PostMan to test the app
+    *use the

+Login- To Dos
+1 take input data from user using the req.body
+2 allow the user to login using the username or email 3 check if user is registered user's data is in db or not via email or username to search 4 check the password if it does not match then give to the user error 5 if sucessful found generate access and refresh tokens saving refresh tokens in the db 6 send tokens through cookies or secured cookies make the user controller and router as well make the subscription controller and router aggregate pipeline
+    [{$match},{$lookup},{}]
+    match for criteria works like a where clause lookup
+    [
+        {
+            $lookup: {
+                from:"authors",
+                localField: "author_id",
+                foreignField: "_id",
+                as: "author_details"
+            }
+        },
+        $addFields{//calculate and add new fields
+        author_details:{
+            $arrayElementAt: ""
+        }

+        }
+    ]
+    [
+        {},//first pipeline
+        {},//second pipeline
+        {}
+    ]